 The right to continue to do something already done (or where effective and serious preparations to do such act were done) before the priority date of the patent can be raised as a defence.
 Such prior use must be in public, done in good faith, in the UK, and is personal as it does not extend to granting a licence to another person to do the act.
 The main other substantive defence is that the defendant has the benefit of, or is entitled to, a licence.
 This may be raised in various ways, depending on the factual and legal background.
-Statutory grounds for a licence may be available, inter alia, because: (i) the patent owner has registered the availability of licences as of right; (ii) compulsory licences are available three years from grant of the patent where (a) broadly speaking, the invention or another invention "which makes a substantial contribution to the art" is not being commercially worked in the UK, or (b) the UK Intellectual Property Office has made a register entry against the patent that licences are available as of right as a result of a Competition Commission report to Parliament; and (iii) compulsory licences are available for service to the Crown: in each case subject to the payment of royalties (which are determined by the court in default of agreement by the parties which, in turn, means that these provisions are hardly used).
-Contractual or quasi-contractual grounds for a licence may exist where the defendant and the patent owner are involved in some joint technology initiative or enterprise which explicitly or implicitly gives rise to entitlement to a licence, either on agreed terms or on terms to be agreed which are reasonable.
+Statutory grounds for a licence may be available, inter alia, because: (i) the patent owner has registered the availability of licences as of right; (ii) compulsory licences are available three years from grant of the patent where (a) broadly speaking, the invention or another invention "which makes a substantial contribution to the art" is not being commercially worked in the UK, or (b) the UKIPO has made a register entry against the patent that licences are available as of right as a result of a Competition Commission report to Parliament; and (iii) compulsory licences are available for service to the Crown: in each case subject to the payment of royalties which are determined by the court in default of agreement by the parties which, in turn, means that these provisions are hardly used.
+(In one rare case, IPCom v Vodafone [2021] the Court of Appeal overturned the decision at first instance holding that the Crown use defence did not apply.)